how to launch Bluez on Lubuntu

 Trying to launch a BT adapter/manager(default installed on Lubu)a little window informs me that it cannot because there's no Bluez launched.

-In terminal: sudo apt install bluez
+In terminal: sudo apt install bluez, it answers:

 Bluez is already the new version (5.46-0ubuntu3)